California Reckless-Driving Accident Attorneys

 Sometimes injured individuals become so consumed with fighting their daily financial struggles while dealing with pain and insurance adjusters nearly miss the time limit California allows for filing personal injury lawsuits.
 Two years may seem like a long time; however, it goes by fast after a car accident, leaving some victims with only a short window of time to get the appropriate paperwork filed.
 It is imperative that you contact a compassionate California reckless driver accident attorney as soon as you can after your accident.

 Do You Need a California Reckless Driving Accident Attorney?
-Call Arash Law Today
+Call Our Firm Today

-At Arash Law, we have two successful decades of experience representing injured clients throughout California, including the cities of San Francisco, Riverside, San Jose, San Diego, Sacramento, and Sherman Oaks.
+Arash Khorsandi and his dedicated legal team at Arash Law have years of experience representing injured clients throughout California, including the cities of San Francisco, Riverside, San Jose, San Diego, Sacramento, and Sherman Oaks.

 Our reckless driving accident lawyers have obtained $400 million in compensation for personal injury clients.
 We will make your case a priority just like we did for them.
 You can receive a free, no-obligation legal consultation by calling our office today at (888) 488-1391 or complete our convenient online intake form.